The file does not exist on disk yet. I’ll write the updated content directly with the 3 outbound links woven in naturally.

 WonderFest in Louisville, Kentucky remains the most important annual gathering for B9 builders – see the WonderFest convention reports for coverage of the show’s B9 robot displays.

-The skills involved in B9 construction — mold making, casting, electronics, metal fabrication — are the same skills used in professional prop and product development.
+The skills involved in B9 construction – mold making, casting, electronics, metal fabrication – are the same skills used in professional prop and product development.
 Many builders who started with a B9 replica have gone on to professional work in theatrical props, themed entertainment, and product development.
+Build logs and technical discussions from experienced prop makers can be found on The Replica Prop Forum, where B9 threads document decades of collective knowledge.
 This connection between hobbyist prop building and professional fabrication skills is one of the reasons this community continues to attract new builders.

 For those starting the build journey, the B9 robot construction overview lays out the full project scope, and the mold-making and casting guides cover the foundational skills needed for the major components.